Aleksej4/Multithreading/README.md

 Multithreading

-Created a .txt files with randomly generated words Created 4 thread for each task
+Created a .txt files with randomly generated words.
+Each thread is responsible for it task
 1. Average word size
 2. Shortest word
 3. Longest word